 Add fresh mint and cilantro to your homemade salsa.
 Try a search for recipes at your favorite online site.
 Change up your mango salsa by adding fresh mint.
 This easy recipe from Tailgater Monthly will give you all the details.

-- Choose two mint sprigs; remove the leaves from the stalk and wash, clean and chop the mint leaves.
+- Choose two fresh mint sprigs; remove the leaves from the stalk and wash, clean and chop the mint leaves.

 - Crack the eggs in a bowl; add a small amount of milk, salt, and pepper, and then whisk.